juanzdev/jekyll-now/_posts/2016-11-17-When-data-is-not-enough-Syntentic-Data.md

 ---
 layout: post
-title: When data is not enough in Machine Learning you should think in Synthetic Data
+title: 'When data is not enough, Synthetic Data'
 published: true
 ---